rafaeelaudibert/MLExperiments.py/book-genre/README.md

 # char-rnn-keras

-Multi-layer recurrent neural networks for training and sampling from texts, inspired by [Andrej Karpathy's article](http://karpathy.github.io/2015/05/21/rnn-effectiveness) and the original torch source code [karpathy/char-rnn](https://github.com/karpathy/char-rnn).
+Multi-layer recurrent neural networks for detecting a book category, inspired by [Andrej Karpathy's article](http://karpathy.github.io/2015/05/21/rnn-effectiveness) and the original torch source code [karpathy/char-rnn](https://github.com/karpathy/char-rnn), as well as [Eric Zhang char-rnn-keras implementation](https://github.com/ekzhang/char-rnn-keras).

+The dataset is the same used on [this paper](https://arxiv.org/abs/1610.09204).
+It can be found and downloaded [here](https://github.com/uchidalab/book-dataset/blob/master/Task2).

 ## Requirements